HFHLogo

 Only need boiling water to reconstitute your dehydrated backpacking meals and brew some tea?

-If you answered YES! then take a look at this stove with an integrated cooking pot and built in wind screen.
+If you answered YES! then take a look at this Esbit stove with tablets included.

-And be forewarned: Double bag them, along with the stove,or risk an offensive odor seeping through your backpack.
+And be forewarned: Double bag them, along with the stove,or risk an offensive-to-some odor seeping through your backpack.

 There will also be a black gooey buildup to contend with, which double bagging will handle.